iopebiel/iopebiel/README.md

 🎓I'm currently doing a bachelor degree in Computer Science.

-🌱I'm looking for learning to code.
+🌱im looking for how to learn to code.

 📫 Find me arround the web: